cosbor11/user-asset-translator/README.md

     For multi-tenant support, it would be a good idea to setup the folders with client name prefixes like this: `{client-name}/user-asset-inbox`.
     We can also set a time-to-live policy for these files.
 The files will be deleted automatically after 6 months (to reduce storage costs)
   -  **Lambdas/Cloud Functions**
-    Lambdas and Cloud Functions are serverless compute process with minimal scope that practiacally have limitless scalablily and limit the cost to the amount of executions you have.
+    Lambdas and Cloud Functions are serverless compute process with minimal scope that have high scalablily and limit the cost to the amount of executions invoked.
-    Modern age tooling like AWS SAM makes it easy for us to specify a CloudFormation template to create and manage the necessary AWS Resources, Policies, Permissions and CloudWatch Events that are required to immediatly use the compute process.
+    Modern age tooling like AWS SAM makes it easy for us to specify a CloudFormation template to create and manage the necessary AWS Resources, Policies, Permissions and CloudWatc Events that are required to deploy the compute process.
-    By default there is a 14 min timeout, but we can configure based on our usecase, Logging features come out-of-the-box, and we can test the services locally.
-My suggestion is to write these using nodejs (my preference) or python, rather than Java, because of cold start issues.
+    By default there is a 14 min timeout, but we can configure this based on our usecase.
+Logging features come out-of-the-box, and we can test the processes locally.
+Lambdas support using nodejs (my preference) or python, as well as Java (which should be avoided because of cold start issues).
-    These functions can be tested locally, and can be invoked locally against the qa/e2e test enviroments, if need be.
+    These functions can be tested locally, and can be ran locally against the prod/non enviroments, if need be.
     *We will need 2 lambdas/cloud functions:*
         1) `user-asset-event-processor`: Tasked with ...
         - receiving xml file content or payload and splitting the batches into single entries